 Victoria University achieved university status in 1991, but our preceding institutions date back to 1916.
 We are one of Australia’s few dual-sector universities.
-Today, we have more than 46,000 enrolled higher education, and vocational education and training students studying on our campuses.
+Today, we have over 40,000 enrolled higher education, and vocational education and training students studying on our campuses.

 As one of 39 public universities in Australia, graduates can be assured their qualification from VU is being awarded from a university operating in a world-class education system.